Wabinabi/Argos/src/esp32/as7-gamma/On-Board Software.md

 * Roll (Sway Side to Side)
 * Yaw (Rotate/Turn)

 On a quadcopter, pitch and roll are not directly controllable.
-For each axis, A drone command has parameter for position and velocity.
+For each axis, a drone command has parameters for position and velocity.
 Thus there are 12 parameters, of which 4 are not directly controllable.

-The command parameters are used differently depending on the type of the command
+The command parameters are used differently depending on the type of the command.

 #### Blind Commands

-Blind commands represent a configuration of the remote control. the blind commands only use velocity parameters, and map directly to the remote control.
+Blind commands represent a configuration of the remote control.
+The blind commands only use velocity parameters, and map directly to the remote control.

 For example, setting a `droneCommand.v_x` to `0.2f` represents the right hand side forward stick at the 20% position.